-PricewaterhouseCoopers LLP billed the Company \$536,600 and \$620,500, respectively, in aggregate fees and expenses for professional services rendered for the audit of the Company's annual financial statements for the years 2002 and 2003 and for the reviews of the financial statements included in the Company's Forms 10-Q for those years.
+PricewaterhouseCoopers LLP billed the company \$1,989,000 in 2004 and \$1,485,000 in 2005.
+These fees were for professional services rendered for the integrated audit of the Company's annual financial statements and of its internal control over financial reporting, review of the financial statements included in the Company's Forms 10-Q and review of documents filed with the SFC.